dzianismaroz/sd-port-proton/README.md

 ## Troubleshooting

-in case of any problem to boot steamOs use [this workaround](https://www.coburnsdomain.com/2023/10/fix-being-unable-to-boot-back-into-steamos-after-a-bios-update)
+In case of any problem to boot SteamOs v.3.5.5 affected) use [this workaround](https://www.coburnsdomain.com/2023/10/fix-being-unable-to-boot-back-into-steamos-after-a-bios-update)